buley/personal/src/content/cognitive-architecture.md

 # Cognitive Architecture

-> *"Do not wish for a lighter burden; build the structure that can carry it."* — Consilium Aurelius
+> *"For my yoke is easy and my burden is light."* — Jesus Christ (Matthew 11:30)

-> *"The brain is wider than the sky." — Emily Dickinson*
+> *"The brain is wider than the sky."* — Emily Dickinson

 This is not a list of symptoms.
 It is a **systems map** — a living documentation of how my cognitive machinery operates across speed, pattern, and integrity.